 The goal of quantum Hamiltonian complexity \cite{HamComplex,HamiltonianComplexity} is to study the computational power of physical models described by local Hamiltonians, the intricate properties of their dynamics and their eigenstates, as well as to understand the computational complexity of determining these properties.
 Many Hamiltonians are known to be universal for quantum computation \cite{universal}, while others are thought to be much simpler, but still hard to investigate classically \cite{bravyihastingsTIM} or even efficiently simulable by classical computation \cite{matchKempe}.
 There is a long history of searching for the simplest possible, closest to realistically and efficiently implementable, and robustly controllable interaction with universal dynamics for quantum computation with local Hamiltonians.
 Restrictions on the type and strength of interactions, locality, and geometrical restrictions have been investigated, e.g., in Refs.~\cite{KKR06, universal2body, OT06, universal, GossetTerhalParallel, hqca1D}.
 Thinking about universality for computation often comes hand in hand with asking complexity questions such as identifying the hardness of determining the properties of the eigenstates of these Hamiltonians.

 Looking at this from a quantum control theory viewpoint provides us with an interesting observation.
-An extra level of control over a subsystem can result in a surprising boost in possible universality properties, state generation power, or the difficulty of complexity questions.
-We have seen this with the DQC1 (``one clean qubit'') model \cite{dqc1,dqc1morimae}, whose single clean qubit gives rise to unexpected computing power.
+An extra level of control over a subsystem can result in a boost in state generation possibilities, or the difficulty of complexity questions.
+We have seen this with the DQC1 (``one clean qubit'') model \cite{dqc1,dqc1morimae}, whose single fully initializable (clean) qubit gives rise to quantum advantage over classical computation.
 Similarly, if one is allowed to use magic states, computing with a restricted set of universal gates such as Clifford gates \cite{MagicStatesBravyi} becomes universal for quantum computation.
 Effectively fixing parts of the system to a particular state using perturbation gadgets allowed us to build complex effective Hamiltonians from simpler ones \cite{PhysRevA.77.062329}.